 A Victorian granite built former shooting lodge in a peaceful countryside location is now for sale.

 Glendavan House was built in the 1880s, within the Cairngorms National Park, as a country retreat for Queen Victoria’s surgeon in Scotland – the eminent Professor Alexander Ogston.
+It is presented for sale by Savills.

 He engaged the services of noted architect Alexander Marshall MacKenzie, whose past projects include Aberdeen Music Hall and Art Gallery, Ardoe House and Glen Muick House.
 Subsequently bought by Dinnet Estate in 1940 and used as a shooting lodge, the current owner’s family purchased Glendavan in 1980.